How to watch San Francisco Giants vs. Philadelphia Phillies

-The San Francisco Giants take on the Philadelphia Phillies again today in game two of this three-game series in Philadelphia.
+The San Francisco Giants take on the Philadelphia Phillies again today to wrap up this three-game series.

-Taking the mound for the Giants will be Jakob Junis, who enters today’s game with a 2.76 ERA, 3.81 FIP, with 24 strikeouts vs. 5 walks in 32.2 innings pitched.
-Junis’ last start was against the New York Mets on Wednesday, in which he allowed two runs on three hits, with four strikeouts and a walk in six innings pitched.
+Taking the mound for the Giants will be Carlos Rodón, who enters today’s game with a 3.60 ERA, 2.62 FIP, with 64 strikeouts to 20 walks in 50 innings pitched.
+His last start was against the Cincinnati Reds on Friday, in which he allowed three runs on seven hits, with two strikeouts and three walks in five and a third innings pitched.

-He’ll be facing off against Phillies left-hander Ranger Suárez, who enters today’s game with a 4.74 ERA, 4.60 FIP, with 37 strikeouts to 19 walks in 43.2 innings pitched.
-Suárez’ last start was against the Atlanta Braves on Wednesday, in which he allowed five runs on six hits, with four strikeouts and walks in four and a third innings pitched.
+He’ll be facing off against Phillies right-hander Aaron Nola, who enters today’s game with a 3.56 ERA, 3.37 FIP, with 74 strikeouts to 10 walks in 60.2 innings pitched.
+Nola’s last start was against the Atlanta Braves last Thursday, in which he allowed just one run on five hits, with 10 strike outs and no walks in eight and a third innings pitched.

-Wilmer Flores is a player to watch today, he enters today’s game with a .600 average against Suárez in five at-bats against him.

-Pre-game notes: Unfortunately, Darin Ruf has been placed on bereavement leave due to the passing of his father.
-So Heliot Ramos has been recalled from Triple-A Sacramento and will be starting today in left field.
+Mike Yastrzemski will be a player to watch, in five at bats against Nola, he’s got a .600 average, including a home run and five RBI.

 Lineups